Deesprings/MyInventoryBuddie/README.md

    - Final round of tests.
    - Make sure code is free of bugs
    - Make sure program is running smoothly
-   - Begin writting script.
+   - Begin writing script.

 ### Week 8
    - Address any last minute problem.
-   - Create a video for project demostrating how my program satifise the learning outcomes
+   - Create a video for project demonstrating how my program satifise the learning outcomes
    -  Submit final project to canvas.